New Neighbors Series

 Dr. Neamat Nojumi – Dr. Nojumi served as a military commander and senior political officer for the Freedom Fighter Forces against the Soviet military invasion of Afghanistan.
 He went on to serve as a Senior Social Scientist and Senior Advisor to the U.S. government.

-Bojana Zorić Martinez – Refugee Resettlement Coordinator for the state of Wisconsin and a former refugee herself, Zorić Martinez has been involved the resettlement of refugees in the state since 2017.
+Bojana Zorić Martinez – Director of the Bureau of Refugee Programs with the Wisconsin Department of Children and Families and a former refugee herself, Zorić Martinez has been involved the resettlement of refugees in the state since 2017.

 EVENT RECORDING: